Skip to main content

 Some graduates decide to continue their studies at Kingston University though doctoral research, and many decide to use the skills they have learned to set themselves up in business.

-A good bachelors degree, or equivalent, in any discipline.
+A 2:2 or above honours degree or equivalent, in any discipline.
 You do not need to have a background in business to study the Public Relations and Corporate Communications MA, but you will need to have a strong interest in internal communications, public relations or corporate social responsibility.

 If you do not meet these entry requirements, our pre-masters programme can prepare you for the course.